 This usually occurs in high number of hair graft transplantation procedures such as when 7000 hair grafts are extracted.
 Overharvesting the donor area can damage the donor area and lead to a hair transplant donor scarring.
 That case is one of the most common failed hair transplant cases.
 This scarred area may seem to have a thinned, patchy, and even bald appearance.
 The best way to avoid hair transplant donor scar is to be careful about how many hair grafts are transplanted, or consider getting a second hair transplant in one year.

-What could I experience in my donor area after a hair transplant surgery?
+What I might experience in my donor area after a hair transplant surgery?

 After your hair transplant operation, you will need to take care of the donor and recipient areas to ensure a smooth recovery.
 During this recovery period, you might have some symptoms in the donor area.